top of page

 _______________________________________________________________________________

-I kind of have a tongue-in-cheek issue with John Barna's letterhead screaming General Studies Program instead of The College of Arts & Sciences, in which I was enrolled, however fatefully.
+I have a tongue-in-cheek issue with John Barna's letterhead screaming General Studies Program instead of The College of Arts & Sciences, in which I was enrolled, however fatefully.
 (GSP was a cruel, NYU acronym for Generally Stupid People.”
-That said, EWC was in GSP, and he remains one of the smartest people and best writers I've ever met, so let's move on.)
+That said, E.W.C. was in GSP, and he's one of the smartest people and best writers I've ever met, so there's that.)

 Here is a recommendation from Norm Macdonald.
 I spent two semesters of sophomore year at SNL, 35 hours a week, at eighteen/nineteen years old.
 I was invited back by Caryn Nathanson Zucker for a third and fourth semesters, but had better things to do, like further diversifying my internship portfolio, and continuing to work religiously on my first script.
 (Plus, I was heading into my junior year of college, and while I prefer a writer's solitude, I also like to maintain a very active social calendar.
 Those 30 hour Friday and Saturdays were brutal, and in no way conducive to the single life or a girlfriend life.)